Workflow API

 filter

-(object): Filter criteria
+(any): Filter criteria for workflows

-Returns: Array of instances
+Returns: Promise with list of workflow instances

 continueAllTimedOut()